Find us on Youtube

 In the 21st Century, Holy Family Primary is known as a place that nurtures lifelong learning in students, parents and staff, and we encourage the pursuit of excellence in all areas of education according to each child's unique talents and needs.
 It is hoped that graduates of Holy Family Primary are capable of adapting to a world of change and that they are empowered to bring about a spirit of faith and hope for the future, as they continue to live out our school motto In Christ We Live, Love and Learn.

-2018 marks the 80th birthday of Holy Family Primary School, and the continuation of generations of dedicated work to serve the mission of Catholic education in the Granville area.
+2018 marked the 80th birthday of Holy Family Primary School, and the continuation of generations of dedicated work to serve the mission of Catholic Education in the Granville area.

 The Patrician Brothers arrived in 1942 to open their regional primary and high school, after accepting an invitation given to them by Monsignor J J McGovern (Parish Priest of Holy Trinity Parish between 1941–1953) to open a school in the parish.
 The school was a focal point of boys education from that point; however, the 1990s saw developments that would affect the school.
 These developments were the slow decline in Patrician Brothers involvement in the parish and falling student enrolments.